redox-os/website/content/news/this-month-240930.md

 Now Podman is our default build method and was enabled in our build system, it allows us to have a reproducible environment for all developers.

-The Podman container environment is using Debian 12 and prevents many bugs caused by build environment differences (even kernel panics can be fixed!)
+The Podman container environment is using Debian 12 and prevents many bugs caused by build environment differences.

 ## Build System Improvements